-The subject property is zoned RA (Residential Agriculture) and is currently vacant.
+The subject property is zoned PH (Public and Private Health Services) and RA (Residential Agriculture) and is currently vacant.
+The proposal is to change the zone for a portion of the property from PH to RM-II.
 Surrounding properties are zoned and used as follows: